rafaelximenez/ytb-lives-sentiment-analysis/index.md

 # Ytb-lives-sentiment-analysis

-[PT] Esse script busca os dados de engajamento de lives no youtube e faz análise de sentimento.
+[PT] Esse script busca os dados de engajamento de lives no youtube e faz análise de sentimento.<br>
 [EN] This script retrieves the engagement data from streams on youtube and does sentiment analysis.

 ## Detalhamento: